oat-sa/taohub-articles/forge/Developer Guide/install-from-config-file.md

 > This page aims to explain how you can install tao from a predifined configuration file, in order to make your deployments easier.

 Since TAO v7.36.2 we have a new way to install the tao platform.
-You can use a new script that is called taoSetup.php, it requires a config file as parameter.<br/>
+You can use a new script that is called taoSetup.php, it requires a config file as parameter.

 To call it simply use the command line :